Preparing for Radiation: Questions to ask your doctor

 How many days will you be getting radiation?
 The total number of grays is divided across many days to ensure you get the full dose.

 How will I be positioned during radiation?
 The machine needs to target the specific area of your body.
 As a result the doctor is going to "position" you.
 There are many pros-and-cons for each position.
 It could help to ask your doctor which other options you might have.

-Getting a second opinion: I have come to believe that most oncologists really appreciate you advocating for yourself.
+Should I get a second opinion?
+I have come to believe that most oncologists really appreciate you advocating for yourself.
 They want what's best for you.
 Getting a second opinion prior to starting a significant treatment is important, even if, it reinforces the original plan.

 Wait a minute - what is radiation anyway?